WHAT ARE THE BENEFITS OF Oreana NEONATAL SCREENING?

 Complements newborn screening programs that test a smaller number of disorders

 A MANAGEABLE CONDITION IS IDENTIFIED IN ABOUT 1 in 300 NEWBORNS*

 Oreana neonatal screening can detect treatable or manageable conditions before appearance of symptoms.
 With early treatment and management, symptoms can be averted, and health problems can be minimized or prevented.
 Oreana can also be used for newborns, infants and children who show symptoms of a genetic disease which could be diffcult to identify.
 In these cases, Oreana can lead to the appropriate therapy that will benefit the affected child.

 *Data collected from Centers for Disease Control and Prevention (2012); CDC Grand Rounds: Newborn screening and improved outcomes, and is based on screening of 29 diseases included in core conditions of the Recommended Uniform Screening Panel.

 WHY PERFORM Oreana IN ADDITION TO NATIONAL NEWBORN SCREENING?

 National newborn screening programs offer great advantages for infants, their families and national health systems.
 However, since they are subjected to each country’s regulations, the structure of the healthcare system and available funds, there are vast differences in the number of conditions each country tests for and in the technology they use to do so.
 As a result, countries throughout the world perform newborn ranging from only 2 disorders to over 35.

-Oreana neonatal screening tests for 106 genetic disorders that are either treatable or can benefit from early detection.
+Oreana neonatal screening tests for 142 genes associated with genetic disorders that are either treatable or can benefit from early detection.
 Among others, Oreana tests for metabolic, endocrine, haemoglobin and hearing loss disorders, whose early detection and management can lead to therapeutic treatments that could reduce the severity of symptoms and improve the prognosis and life quality of the affected infant.